AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 #.
 Login to the Aviatrix Controller
 #.
 Expand `OpenVPN®` in the navigation menu and click `Advanced`
 #.
 Stay on the `SAML` tab
 #.
-Select the row that was created in the previous step (`aviatrix_sp_name`)
+Select the row that was created in the previous step (that includes your endpoint name)
 #.
 Click on the `Test` action
 #.
-You should be redirected to the IdP, now you can log in and should be redirected back to the controller
+You should be redirected to the IDP, now you can log in and should be redirected back to the controller

 .. _Config_36: